raemadeline/recipes/sourdough-pancakes.md

 ### Instructions
 1. In a large bowl, whisk together the flour, baking powder and soda, sugar and salt.
 2. Add the sourdough starter, milk, egg and oil.
 Mix well just until combined.
+3. Let rise for an hour or more in refrigerator

-3. Make pancakes as usual
+4. Make pancakes as usual

 Adapted from [Taste of Lizzy T](https://www.tastesoflizzyt.com/sourdough-pancakes/)